Terminal Commands Tutorial

 unit_1 $ pwd /launchcode_courses/lc_101/unit_1 unit_1 $ ls about_me.html hello_world.js styles.css unit_1 $ cd .. lc_101 $ pwd /launchcode_courses/lc_101 lc_101 $ ls unit_1 lc_101 $

-Notice that pwd Command after we moved.
+Notice that the pwd was used after we moved.
 Also pay attention that

 only gives us a view one level deep.
 Now let’s talk about how we move between